 Majority of maps illustrating demographic data are choropleth maps.
 They divide the study area into US Census areal aggregation units (for example census tracts) and color these units to depict spatial variability of a demographic variable (for example share of particular race or racial diversity category).
 Choropleth maps suffer from low spatial resolution and from the modifiable areal unit problem.
 They are also restricted to the visualization role.

-High resolution grids have higher spatial resolution, don’t suffer from the MAUP and double as visualization and data.
-Such data is in the format that allows for a more detailed analysis than the original census data.
+High resolution grids have a higher spatial resolution, don’t suffer from the MAUP, and double as visualization and data.
+Such data is in a format that allows for a more detailed analysis than the original census data.

 TYPE OF MAPS

-In the census-based map, color is assigned to the aggregation units (i.e., census tract) creating a chorepleth map; in the grid-based map color is assigned to each cell (a square having the size of 30x30m for the SocScape project data).
+In the census-based map, color is assigned to the aggregation units (i.e., census tract), creating a choropleth map; in the grid-based map, color is assigned to each cell (a square having the size of 30x30m for the SocScape project data).

-Such map can illustrate a distribution of a single race/ethnicity groups at the time; to show the racial composition of a study area a set of the maps is required.
+Such a map can illustrate a distribution of a single race/ethnicity groups at the time; to show the racial composition of a study area, a set of maps is required.

 Fig. 1.
 Example of percent maps (census-based on the left and grid-based on the right)